-The College of Health and Human Services offers flexible programs leading to diverse master's and doctoral degrees.
-In addition, the College of Health and Human Services and the College of Education offer several master of education and doctor of philosophy degrees collaboratively.
-The College of Health and Human Services, with the Medical College of Ohio and Bowling Green State University, offer a joint master of public health degree.
-All students are encouraged to discuss programs with graduate faculty in respective departments.
+The College of Health and Human Services offers flexible programs leading to diverse master's, education specialist and doctoral degrees.
+In addition, the College of Health and Human Services has joined with the Medical University of Ohio and Bowling Green State University to form the Northwest Ohio Consortium for the purpose of offering a joint master of public health degree.
+All their students are encouraged to discuss programs with graduate faculty in their respective departments.